syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Setting multiple pointers

-In addition to the default pointer, you can add n number of pointers to a scale using the `Pointer` property.
+In addition to the default pointer, you can add n number of pointers to a scale using the `Pointers` property.

 {% tabs %}